morozco-git/inventarioVeh/README.md

 # inventarioVeh
-You can take a look at followinf DEMO in order to see how it works.
+You can take a look at following DEMO in order to see how it works.

 https://inventarioveh.000webhostapp.com/